 This Winners Session features the Top 10 breakthroughs in the Social Sciences and Humanities category.
-Learn about philosophical approaches to understanding our current society: from living in a society of singularities to providing a new ethical and philosophical framework for the 21st century, from a cultural bridge between Islam and the West to asking whether a world without ‘us’ and ‘them’ is possible.
+Learn about societal philosophy and other philosophical approaches to understand our current society: from living in a society of singularities to providing a new ethical and philosophical framework for the 21st century, from a cultural bridge between Islam and the West to asking whether a world without ‘us’ and ‘them’ is possible.
 This session invites us to rethink modern institutions by thinking about international laws in new ways to improve global cooperation and by building institutional networks that recognise humans as social beings who care about (distant) others.
 Focused analysis also reveals that Brazil’s authoritarian regime bans facial recognition technologies in cities, helps reduce COVID-19-related violence, and prevents rare minority languages from extinction.
 Jury Chair Shalini Randeria points out that it is “remarkable that each one boldly crosses disciplinary boundaries – many crossing the bridges between academic knowledge production, the policy world, and the wider public.“

 We are delighted to announce the ten winners in the category Social Sciences and Humanities:

 Anne van Aaken looks at new ways of thinking about international law to improve global cooperation.

 AMOS BERTOLACCI – IMT SCHOOL FOR ADVANCED STUDIES LUCCA

 Breaking The Wall Of Religious Diversity Through Philosophy

 Amos Bertolacci’s research discloses the existence of a fundamental cultural bridge between Islam and the West.